Common QuestionsAnswers to the most commonly asked questions regarding counseling services

 Please contact your insurance provider to make sure your policy includes out of network mental health providers and counseling services.

 There are several ways to schedule an appointment, so you can choose the option that’s easiest for you.

 You can call me at 404.590.6005.
 I do my best to answer phone calls, but if you get my voicemail that means I’m either in session or simply away from the phone.
 Please feel free to leave a message on my confidential voicemail, and I will return your call as soon as possible.

 If you are a current client, you can make an appointment through my secure online portal.

 What if I need to move or cancel my appointment?

 I understand that things come up, so you can cancel or reschedule your appointment with at least 48 hours notice.
 If it’s less than 48 hours notice, you will be charged for the appointment.

 Absolutely.
-Confidentiality is a key component of the counseling relationship, allowing you a safe place to work through personal issues.
+Confidentiality is essential to the counseling relationship, allowing you a safe place to work through personal issues.
 Your right to confidentiality will be carefully maintained and will not be disclosed without your written permission, except in cases of possible harm to yourself or others (especially children or the elderly) or a criminal court subpoena.

 Shouldn’t I be able to handle this by myself?
 Does seeing a therapist mean I’m weak or flawed?

 Therapy has gotten a bad rap over the years.
 In a society that tells us we need to “have it all” while appearing to “have it all together”, asking for help can be difficult.
 I urge my clients to view therapy as a healthy way to invest in themselves and their relationships, just as one might invest into a 401k or a college education to be better equipped for the future.
 Therapy is no different.
 It is a choice to make a proactive change in order to better yourself, your life and your relationships.
-Therapy is an investment in yourself that allows you to heal from past wounds, grow into the person you aspire to be and thrive in your life and relationships.
+Therapy is an investment in yourself that allows you to heal from past wounds, find freedom in areas of struggle, grow in confidence and thrive in your life and relationships.